 Meningitis (men-in-JIE-tiss) is an infection of the meninges (men-IN-jeez).
 These are the membranes that cover the brain and spinal cord (Picture 1).
-This disease is more common in infants and young children than in adults.
-Children with cochlear implants are at increased risk for meningitis.
+Meningitis is more common in infants and young children than in adults.
+Children with cochlear ear implants, frequent sinus infections, brain surgery, or a recent serious head injury are at increased risk for meningitis.

 Signs and Symptoms

 The signs and symptoms of bacterial and viral meningitis can be the same.

 - Chills and a fever – rectal (child’s bottom) temperature over 100.4° Fahrenheit (F) or 38˚ Celsius (C).
 Babies under 3 months may not have a fever.